ryzzaki/ImagineCup2020/README.md

 </p>

   <p align="center">Our Imagine Cup 2020 project is built on top of NestJS.
 A progressive <a href="http://nodejs.org" target="blank">Node.js</a> framework for building efficient and scalable server-side applications.

-## Unfortunately we didn't finish integration of frontend and backend of our project before the deadline
-## as we thought that we will be able to continue working on it until the finals.

 ## Frontend instructions